PaulBratslavsky/strapi-5-next-blog-post/README.md

 }
 ```

-We will use similar populate logic as the example above to populate our `blocks` dynamic zone.
+We will use a similar populate logic as the example above to populate our `blocks` dynamic zone.

 **Populating Our Dynamic Zone**

-Taking a look at our `Team Member` collection we can see that we have our `blocks` dynamic zone field.
+Looking at our `Team Member` collection, we see that we have our `blocks` dynamic zone field.

 ![Strapi Team Member Collection](/images/027-strapi-team-member-collection.png)

-We can target the `blocks` field by using the `on` flag.
-We can also see that our `Testimonial` component has a `photo` field, which is a relationship to our `Media` content type.
-So will will populate the fields that we need using the `fields` flag.
+Using the ' on ' flag, we can target the `blocks` field.
+We can also see that our `Testimonial` component has a `photo` field, which is related to our `Media` content type.
+So, we will populate the fields we need using the `fields` flag.

 ![Strapi Populate Dynamic Zone](/images/028-strapi-populate-dynamic-zone-2.png)